See Timeline home page for references.

-April 21 – The Regimental Museum launches “QOR Portraits” exhibit consisting of 20 high quality reproductions of the first Commanding Officers and Colonel’s in Chief.
+April 21 – The Regimental Museum launched the “QOR Portraits” exhibit consisting of 20 high-quality reproductions of the first Commanding Officers and Colonels in Chief.

 April 25 – Regiment holds parade at Moss Park Armoury to commemorate its 155th Anniversary and dedicates new drums which now include the Afghanistan battle honour.

 April 28 – Major Frank Lamey deployed to Iraq as part of Canadian Operation IMPACT as an embedded Officer with the 1st Infantry Division (US Army) and subsequently the 82nd Airborne Division (US Army).
 He serves as Deputy Chief Operations Officer at Combined Joint Forces Land Component Command, Iraq (CJFLCC-I)

 May 28 – After more than 13 years in the post, Capt Adam Hermant, CD, has stepped down as president of the Regimental Trust.
 He is succeeded by Major Anthony Schultz, CD